-Founder and Principal, Chief Listener
+Founder, Chief Listener

 National award-winning Interior Designer, Starr Miller, is the Principal Designer of the only interior design firm in the Charlotte area that focuses on a client-collaborative, process-oriented approach to design.
-As a graduate in Interior Design from the prestigious Parsons School of Design in NYC, Starr has won the National Interior Design Society’s DOTY (Designer of the Year) award six times, as well as many other national and regional awards for her firm’s design work.
+As a graduate in Interior Design from the prestigious Parsons School of Design in NYC, Starr has won the National Interior Design Society’s DOTY (Designer of the Year) award nine times, as well as many other national and regional awards for her firm’s design work.
 Additionally, she is the first Certified Aging in Place Specialist (CAPS) Designer in the area.

 Starr writes a long-standing, bi-monthly expert column about interior design for Lake Norman Woman Magazine.
 She was the force behind the 2020 IDS Showhouses project.
 Prior to moving to North Carolina, she was a designer for HGTV’s Save My Bath.